LandlordStudio-Recruitment/ls-recruitment-front-end-only/README.md

 Please make commits/PRs to this repository like you would at work.

 > **NOTE:**
-> The frontend repository was created using Next.js.
-> This is because it
->
-> - Is a convenient framework to build a React web app with a self-contained API.
+> This project was created using Next.js, a tool we use here at Landlord Studio.
+It provides tools to build a React web app with a self-contained API.
-> - Something we use here at Landlord Studio.
->
 > You shouldn't need to use or know anything Next.js specific to complete this test, if you want/need to know more however, documentation can be found [here](https://nextjs.org/docs).

 ### API <a name="API"></a>